-Those who have PTSD may suffer from insufficient sleep and other symptoms that interfere with normal functioning.
+Those who have PTSD may suffer from insufficient sleep, self-isolation, and other symptoms that interfere with normal functioning.
 They may find it difficult to sustain employment and experience other life-disrupting symptoms.

 Some people with PTSD find that treatment eliminates it or relieves the symptoms.
 That can mean a step in the direction of getting one’s life back.

 Types of PTSD Treatments

 There are different approaches to treating PTSD.
 Much of the research comes from the urgent need to find effective evidence-based PTSD treatment for veterans.
 Yet the incidence of PTSD is not limited to military members and veterans and has significantly increased in recent years, paving the way to more treatment options.

 Different Approaches to Treating PTSD

 Many people with PTSD don’t know where to turn or how to figure out which treatment approaches will work best for them Besides PTSD, many may develop or already have another mental health issue to deal with.
 This includes anxiety, depression, thoughts of self-harm, anger towards others, and drug and alcohol abuse.
 By accepting and getting help to cope with PTSD, they can also get assistance for those issues.